drewsdiner/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+Changing the fill numbers changes the colours
 **What does fill mean?
 What happens if you change it to stroke?**
+When I changed to stroke the colour of my circumference just changed to white..

 **What happens if you remove (or comment out) this line?
 What about if you
 include both fill and stroke on seperate lines?**